oracle/odpi/doc/src/private_unions/dpiOracleData.rst

     Specifies an array of 64-bit integers.

-.. member:: OCINumber \*dpiOracleData.asNumber
+.. member:: dpiOciNumber \*dpiOracleData.asNumber

     Specifies an array of OCINumber structures.

-.. member:: OCIDate \*dpiOracleData.asDate
+.. member:: dpiOciDate \*dpiOracleData.asDate

     Specifies an array of OCIDate structures.

-.. member:: OCIDateTime \**dpiOracleData.asTimestamp
+.. member:: void \**dpiOracleData.asTimestamp

     Specifies an array of OCIDateTime handles.

-.. member:: OCIInterval \**dpiOracleData.asInterval
+.. member:: void \**dpiOracleData.asInterval

     Specifies an array of OCIInterval handles.

-.. member:: OCILobLocator \**dpiOracleData.asLobLocator
+.. member:: void \**dpiOracleData.asLobLocator

     Specifies an array of OCILobLocator handles.

-.. member:: OCIString \**dpiOracleData.asString
+.. member:: void \**dpiOracleData.asString

     Specifies an array of OCIString handles.

-.. member:: OCIStmt \**dpiOracleData.asStmt
+.. member:: void \**dpiOracleData.asStmt

     Specifies an array of OCIStmt handles.

-.. member:: OCIRowid \**dpiOracleData.asRowid
+.. member:: void \**dpiOracleData.asRowid

     Specifies an array of OCIRowid handles.

-.. member:: boolean \*dpiOracleData.asBoolean
+.. member:: int \*dpiOracleData.asBoolean

     Specifies an array of booleans.